najib-dr/refactoring-task/README.md

+# ❗ Please do not fork this repository ❗

 # Yoummday Refactoring Task
 This project only includes the route `GET /has_permission/{token}` which has to decide if the provided token exists and has the required permission.
 Your task is to refactor the endpoint and create tests, if necessary.